23Skidoo/snap-website/snaplets/heist/templates/docs/tutorials/snaplets-design.md

 The Heist snaplet is a fairly complex snaplet that illustrates a number of concepts that you may encounter while writing your own snaplets.
 The biggest issue arises because Heist's TemplateState is parameterized by the handler monad.
-This means that if you want to do something like a with transformation with a lens `Lens b v` you will naturally want to apply the same transformation to the Handler parameter of the TemplateState.
-Unfortunately, due to Heist's design, this is computationally intensive, must be performed at runtime, and requires that you have a bijection between b and v.
+This means that if you want to do something like a `with` transformation with a lens `Lens b v` you will naturally want to apply the same transformation to the `Handler` parameter of the `TemplateState`.
+Unfortunately, due to Heist's design, this is computationally intensive, must be performed at runtime, and requires that you have a bijection between `b` and `v`.
 To avoid this issue, we only use the base application state, `TemplateState (Handler b b)`.